 OREGON ASSOCIATION OF NURSERIES SCHOLARSHIPS

 Several scholarships are offered, with the intent to encourage students to enter into and complete their academic studies in ornamental horticulture, and then to enter the nursery industry as qualified employees of fellow nursery professionals.
 Personal interviews may be conducted prior to final selection by Oregon Nurserymen's Foundation Committee.
-More information.
+Visit the website for more information.

 OREGON SEED ASSOCIATION